agrc/deq-enviro/BUILD_STEPS.md

 - publish services to server
+- publish soe and search api service to server
 - copy new mxd's to server
 - copy new scripts to the server
 - add analytics code